Geffreyvanderbos/geffreys-essays/src/essays/privacy.md

 And when.
 And how often.
 They'll track you across the internet from laptop to phone and back.
-Honestly, you can hide the pack of sigarettes from your wife.
+You can hide that pack of sigarettes from your wife.
 But not from *them*.

 They know what channels you're subscribed to.